Today in Madonna History: December 2, 2000

 On December 2 2000, Madonna’s Don’t Tell Me single was reviewed by Chuck Taylor in Billboard magazine.

-Don’t Tell Me was Madonna’s final single to be released on cassette in the U.S., while Warner Bros.
-U.K. would issue Madonna’s next two singles in the format, with the last being 2002’s Die Another Day.
+Don’t Tell Me was Madonna’s final single to be released on cassette in the U.S. In the U.K., Warner Bros. issued Madonna’s next two singles in the format, with the last being 2002’s Die Another Day.
+In Canada – the first market to regularly issue Madonna’s singles on cassette (beginning with the cassette maxi-single for Angel in 1985) – her final cassette single was 1995’s Bedtime Story, while her final cassette maxi-single was 1994’s I’ll Remember.

 Today in Madonna History: July 6, 1985